MaximeFILIPPI/NavigationStackEX/README.md

 ## Customization

-You can change the back button if you wish:
+You can change the back button of the navigation bar if you wish:

 ```swift
 import SwiftUI